Emilien-Valain/comme-tu-veux/README.md

 Create a session, name it and share the link with your friends.
 They add their idea and then can vote for their prefered idea by comparing them 2 by 2.

+# Features :

+- Create a contest
+- Add choices to a contest
+- modify and delete choices

+# To do :

+- Share a link to the contest
+- Add your name when joining/creating the contest
+- Vote for the contest (2 choices each time)
+- Display the rank of your choices after voting
+- Display the global rank of all the voters after voting
+- If new choices for the contest, possibility to choose again (force to revote ?)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started